 The Town has the Single Stream recycling method also known as ‘No Sort’ recycling.
 Now residents have the convenience to commingle recyclable paper and mixed containers, such as glass, cans, and plastics in one container for easier collection.

 Residents can use any container up to 35 gallons (a regular trash barrel) clearly labeled “Recycling” and bring it to the curb by 7 a.m. on your regular recycling collection day.
 The container can contain mixed paper (newspapers, magazines, cardboard, junk mail), glass, aluminum and tin cans, and plastic (1-7), but should not exceed 50 lbs.
 If it does, please use a second container labeled “Recycling.”

-Please visit the Recycle Smart website for info on items acceptable to recycle curbside.
+Please visit the Recycle Smart website or use the Recyclopedia tool below for items acceptable to recycle curbside.